aarushi-taori/SPPU_2019_FE_Comp_Programming_and_Problem_Solving_Practicals-/README.md

 <br>b) lower case are to be replaced with upper case
 <br>c) upper case are to be replaced with lower case.

+Practical  17 : To count total characters in file, total words in file, total lines in file and frequency of given word in file.

+Practical 18 : Create class EMPLOYEE for storing details (Name, Designation, gender, Date of Joining and Salary).
+Define function members to compute
+<br>a)total number of employees in an organization
+<br>b) count of male and  female employee
+<br>c) Employee with salary more than 10,000
+<br>d) Employee with designation “Asst Manager”

 Practical 19 : Create class STORE to keep track of Products ( Product Code, Name and price).
 Display menu of all products to user.
 Generate bill as per order.